 Chuck practices in both State and Federal Courts, as well as many Tribal Courts.
 Chuck is a retired Tribal Court Judge, having acted for 16 years as a judge on specific cases for 32 different Indian Tribes located in the states of Alaska, Washington, Oregon, California, Nevada, Idaho, Montana, Wisconsin, and Nebraska.
 Chuck has also been appointed as a Special Master Judge for the Mashantucket Pequot Tribe in Connecticut.
 On occasion, Chuck is still appointed by Tribes to act as a trial or appellate judge.

-In addition to Indian law, Chuck has an active personal injury as well as business and corporate practice.
-He also handles construction litigation, probate and real estate matters.
+In addition to Indian law, Chuck has an active personal injury and business and corporate practice.
+He also handles construction litigation, probate, and real estate matters.